TheCosmosSeries/.github/profile/README.md

 # The Cosmos Series

-A collection of Minecraft Mods for the Forge Modloader, currently using version 1.20.1 / 1.19.2.
+A collection of Minecraft Mods created by TheCosmicNebula for Forge 1.20.1.

+This project is currently undergoing the transition to 1.21.1 and NeoForge.

 ## Mod Page